eduardz1/Bachelor-Thesis/chapters/digital-twins.typ

   #figure(
     image("../img/dtschema.svg"),
     caption: [
-      High-level representation of a typical digital twin achitecture @tbc.
+      High-level representation of a typical digital twin architecture @tbc.
     ]
   ) <dtschema>

     == Applications
     Digital Twins are already extensively used in a wide range of fields, ranging from power generation equipment - like large engines, and power generation turbines - to establish timeframes for regularly scheduled maintenance, to the health industry where they can be used to profile patients and help tracking a variety of health indicators. @dtibm

-    For example M. Wiens, T. Meyer and P. Thomas describe @fmi, in the context of introducing the FMI (@fmi-chapter) standard due to the need of a full-system simulation model, a digital twin of a hydrogen generator based on wind-turbine energy, a field where an high degree of modularity is observed.
-In this case the digital twins allows for operational optimizations and error detection.
+    For example M. Wiens, T. Meyer, and P. Thomas describes @fmi, in the context of introducing the FMI (@fmi-chapter) standard due to the need for a full-system simulation model, a digital twin of a hydrogen generator based on wind-turbine energy, a field where a high degree of modularity is observed.
+In this case, the digital twins allow for operational optimizations and error detection.

     == Twinning by Construction
     Digital twins that mirror a structure that does not change over time, also referred to as static digital twins, are said to be _twinned-by-construction_ if the initialization of the digital system ensures the twinning property @tbc.
 When the PT evolves over time, self-adaptation will play a crucial role in ensuring the twinning property.

-    More specifically the asset model can be used as the base to construct the digital twin, we see our implementation later on in @asset-model, this kind of DTs are what we define as _twinned-by-construction_ and the process of establishing a connection between PT and DT via the asset model is what we call _twinning-by-construction_.
+    More specifically the asset model can be used as the base to construct the digital twin, we see our implementation later on in @asset-model, this kind of DT is what we define as _twinned-by-construction_ and the process of establishing a connection between PT and DT via the asset model is what we call _twinning-by-construction_.

     == Self-Adaptation and MAPE-K

     Self-adaptation is the process that is triggered when we observe a deviation of the DT from the PT and/or when the asset model changes.
 In trying to standardize the self-adaptation process the MAPE-K process was introduced.

-    MAPE-K loops are feedback control loops that are used in self adaptive systems to organize their behavior @mapek, the acronym summarizes the steps needed and stands for:
+    MAPE-K loops are feedback control loops that are used in self-adaptive systems to organize their behavior @mapek, the acronym summarizes the steps needed and stands for:

     #set par(justify: true, first-line-indent: 0em) // FIXME: workaround for https://github.com/typst/typst/issues/1050
-    / Monitor: the step in which streams of data are collected from the physical and digital system.
+    / Monitor: the step in which streams of data are collected from the physical and digital systems.
-    / Analyze: the step in which we process the data and express expectation on the data stream that is being fed for the digital twin to work correctly, an error might be raised if an unexpected value is registered or if the difference between the collected and simulated data surpasses a certain threshold.
+    / Analyze: the step in which we process the data and express expectations on the data stream that is being fed for the digital twin to work correctly, an error might be raised if an unexpected value is registered or if the difference between the collected and simulated data surpasses a certain threshold.
     / Plan: the step in which model search techniques are used to tune the parameters to realign the DT with the PT.
-    / Execute based on Knowledge: the step in which the DT is reset with the updated parameters that where computed in the preceding step.
+    / Execute based on Knowledge: the step in which the DT is reset with the updated parameters that were computed in the preceding step.
     #set par(justify: true, first-line-indent: 1em)

     == FMI <fmi-chapter>